 The turn maneuver was helped by the Range Rover Sport's new Torque Vectoring technology, which contributes to stable and secure cornering.

 Cross explained that Land Rover was pleased to take up the challenge, “The team couldn’t resist the challenge laid down by FortyOneSix.com and to race such a British icon.”

 “It’s always difficult to find traction from a standing start on grass, but the Range Rover Sport made a great launch off the line.
 I was surprised by how bumpy the course was as I accelerated up to 130mph, and of course the other extreme challenge is to brake in time for the turn-around, but the car felt composed throughout the whole run.”

-To find out whether it was classic or cutting-edge British engineering that won the day, the film and more details can be viewed here: http://fortyonesix.com/.
+Find out whether it was classic or cutting-edge British engineering that won the day.
 FortyOneSix.com is Goodwood’s online magazine and social media website covering news, features and events in the world of motorsport, cars, motorcycles, and aircraft.